kon3155/tianyedoctor/content/en/authors/tianye/_index.md

   - Leader
 ---

-I am a dual thoracic surgeon and tumor scientist, with research interests in clinical and basic research on lung cancer and other thoracic tumors.
-Thank you for taking an interest in our research.
-My primary appointment is within the Division of Thracic Surgery at the Fourth Affiliated Hospital of China Medical University, and our research group can be found within the No.6 Building.
-Current research interests include microinvasive therapy and ERAS in thoracic surgery, comprehensive research and therapy in lung cancers, physical training before/after thoracic surgery as well.
-Our work requires the intersection and collaboration of multiple disciplines, including collaborations within Oncology, Pathology, Physiology, and Computer Sciences.<br/><br/>
-I received my MD and Ph.D. degrees in Surgery from the China Medical University and completed my training as a Post-Doctoral Research Fellow in the Department of Surgical Pathology at Johns Hopkins University School of Medicine.
-My working experience is presented below:<br/>
+<p class="p-self">Dr. Tian Ye, MD, Ph.D, Postdoctoral Fellow at Johns Hopkins University School of Medicine (USA).
+Deputy Director of the First Department of Thoracic and Cardiac Surgery, The Fourth Affiliated Hospital of China Medical University; Associate Professor, Associate Chief Physician, and Master's Supervisor.
+Member of the Lung Nodules Specialty Committee of the China Anti-Cancer Association Rehabilitation Committee, Member of the Lung Cancer Specialty Committee of the Liaoning Anti-Cancer Association, and Council Member of the Liaoning Mediastinal Tumor Specialty Committee.</p>

+<p class="p-self">After earning a Master's degree in Medicine in 2008, Dr. Tian Ye began working at The Fourth Affiliated Hospital of China Medical University.
+With nearly 20 years of experience in thoracic surgery, his expertise focuses on minimally invasive diagnosis and treatment in thoracic surgery, comprehensive management of refractory thoracic tumors, and cutting-edge research.
+From 2018 to 2019, he conducted postdoctoral research at Johns Hopkins University School of Medicine, primarily engaged in molecular and pathological studies of lung cancer.</p>

+<p class="p-self">As the first author, he has published 8 high-impact SCI papers in journals such as Nature Communications, Annals of Thoracic Surgery, and Journal of Thoracic Diseases.
+He has presided over or participated in 5 provincial-level or higher projects, including the National Natural Science Foundation of China, with total funding amounting to nearly 800,000 RMB.
+Additionally, he has contributed as a key participant in two projects that received the Second Prize of Liaoning Provincial Science and Technology Progress Award.</p>
+<h5>Work Experience:</h5>

 <ul>
+  <li>Sep 2025 - Present: Administrative Deputy Director, First Department of Thoracic and Cardiac Surgery, The Fourth Affiliated Hospital of China Medical University.</li>
-  <li>2018---2019, Department of Surgical Pathology, Johns Hopkins University School of Medicine, Post-Doc.</li>
+  <li>2018 - 2019: Postdoctoral Fellow, Surgical Pathology, Johns Hopkins University School of Medicine.</li>
-  <li>2017---now, Division of Thoracic Surgery, China Medical University, Associate Professor.</li>
-  <li>2011---2017, Division of Thoracic Surgery, China Medical University, Assistant Professor.</li>
+  <li>2017 - Present: Associate Professor, Department of Cardiothoracic Surgery, The Fourth Affiliated Hospital of China Medical University.</li>
+  <li>2011 - 2017: Assistant Professor, Department of Cardiothoracic Surgery, The Fourth Affiliated Hospital of China Medical University.</li>
-  <li>2008---2011, Division of Thoracic Surgery, China Medical University, TA.</li>
+  <li>2008 - 2011: TA, Department of Cardiothoracic Surgery, The Fourth Affiliated Hospital of China Medical University.</li>
 </ul>